 Quizzes and games are a great way to engage learners in the learning process.
 Quizzes are interactive and can be taken by learners at any time.

-Gamification effectively gets learners excited about the content and keeps them engaged for longer periods.
+On the other hand, gamification effectively gets learners excited about the content and keeps them engaged for longer periods.
 It helps to greatly modernize the learning experience and create an interactive and dynamic learning environment.

 Podcasts